 How do we manage the increase in volume and variety of data sources, including unstructured information?

 What should we be doing next?
-What are we not thinking about?

 How do we prepare for cloud applications?